 If you have never been convicted of a criminal offence or never received a caution, reprimand or warning then please select 'No' below.
-If you have been convicted of a criminal offence, or received a caution, reprimand or warning that is now spent according to DBS filtering rules\, then please select 'No' below.
+If you have been convicted of a criminal offence, or received a caution, reprimand or warning that is now spent according to DBS filtering rules, then please select 'No' below.

-If you have an unspent criminal offence, caution, reprimand or warning (according to DBS filtering rules\), please select 'Yes' below
+If you have an unspent criminal offence, caution, reprimand or warning (according to DBS filtering rules), please select 'Yes' below

 For exceptions to this legislation or for more information please refer to the Rehabilitation of Offenders Act 1974 and the DBS filtering guidance.
 Having read the above, do you have any unspent convictions; or are you at present the subject of a criminal investigation/ pending prosecution?
 Yes No (please tick) If yes, please give details including the nature of the offences and the dates.
 Please give details of the court(s) where your conviction(s) were heard, the type of offence and sentence(s) received.
 Could you also give details of the reasons and circumstances that led to the offence(s).
-Continue on a separate sheet if necessary. links can be found at thirtyoneeight org/dbs-links links can be found at thirtyoneeight.org/dbs-links Police investigation Police investigation Have you ever been the subject of a police investigation that didn't lead to a criminal conviction?
-Have you ever been the subject of a police investigation that didn't lead to a Have you ever been the subject of a police investigation that didn't lead to a criminal conviction?
-Have you ever been the subject of a police investigation that didn't lead to a criminal conviction?
-Yes No (please tick) If yes, please give details below, including the date of the investigation, the Police Force involved, details of the investigation and the reason for this, and

-Has there ever been any cause f children, young people, vulneral or concern regarding your conduct with ble adults?
-Please include any disciplinary ac behaviour with adults Yes No (please tick) ction taken by an employer in relation to you If yes, please provide details, we e will need to discuss this with you.
-If yes, please provide details, we Declaration e will need to discuss this with you.
-Declaration To help us ensure that we are co e will need to discuss this with you.
-Complying with all relevant safeguarding mpanying notes and complete the following consent to a criminal records check if appointed to the position for which I have applied.
+Continue on a separate sheet if necessary. links can be found at thirtyoneeight.org/dbs-links links can be found at thirtyoneeight.org/dbs-links Police investigation Police investigation Have you ever been the subject of a police investigation that didn't lead to a Police investigation Have you ever been the subject of a police investigation that didn't lead to a criminal conviction?
+Police investigation Have you ever been the subject of a police investigation that didn't lead to a criminal conviction?
+Yes No (please tick) If yes, please give details below, including the date of the investigation, the Police Force involved, details of the investigation and the reason for this, and children, young people, vulnerable concern regarding your conduct with adults?
+Please include any disciplinary action behaviour with adults Yes No (please tick) on taken by an employer in relation to you If yes, please provide details, we w rill need to discuss this with you.
+Declaration • plying with all relevant safeguarding panying notes and complete the following consent to a criminal records check if appointed to the position for which I have applied.
 I have read the Standard/Enhanced Check Privacy Policy for applicants - thirtyoneeight.org/dbs-links.
 I understand how DBS will process my personal data and the options available to me for processing an application I am aware that details of pending prosecutions, previous convictions, cautions, or bind-overs against me may be disclosed along with any other relevant information which may be known to the police.